testlabs1/python_labs/Pythonlabs_Readme/Regular Expression.md

   print("No match")
 ```

+Click Run button (highlighted in blue color at topmost right) to run the Python file in terminal.
+Once the program runs successfully you will get the output at the bottom (highlighted in blue color) as shown below.

 <img src="https://github.com/testlabs1/python_labs/blob/master/Pythonlabs_Images/Regulations%20Expressions%20Img%20Doc%27s/RegEx2.png" alt="image-alt-text">

 **RegEx Functions**

 The re module offers a set of functions that allows us to search a string for a match.

 <img src="https://github.com/testlabs1/python_labs/blob/master/Pythonlabs_Images/Regulations%20Expressions%20Img%20Doc%27s/RegEx3.png" alt="image-alt-text">

 **Metacharacters**

 Metacharacters are characters with a special meaning.

 <img src="https://github.com/testlabs1/python_labs/blob/master/Pythonlabs_Images/Regulations%20Expressions%20Img%20Doc%27s/RegEx4.png" alt="image-alt-text">

 **Special Sequences**

 A special sequence is a \ followed by one of the characters in the list below, and has a special meaning.

 <img src="https://github.com/testlabs1/python_labs/blob/master/Pythonlabs_Images/Regulations%20Expressions%20Img%20Doc%27s/RegEx6.png" alt="image-alt-text">

 **Sets**

 A set is a set of characters inside a pair of square brackets [] with a special meaning.

 <img src="https://github.com/testlabs1/python_labs/blob/master/Pythonlabs_Images/Regulations%20Expressions%20Img%20Doc%27s/RegEx5.png" alt="image-alt-text">